You would have heard people saying that avoid trans fats as much as possible.

 It is linked to many health-related issues like stroke, heart disease, diabetes, etc.

-Also, its main purpose is to create inflammation, contribute to insulin resistance and many other chronic conditions.
+Also, its primary purpose is to create inflammation, contribute to insulin resistance, and many other chronic conditions.

 In the U.S, the FDA has banned the use of trans fats in commercially prepared foods.

-Still, it is important to look carefully on the food labels.
-And, sometimes it is hidden in food labels with some other names.
+Still, it is essential to look carefully at the food labels.
+And, sometimes, it is hidden in food labels with some other names.